 Does your recipe call for maple extract but you’re all out?
 No worries!
 I will show you the best substitutes for maple extract so you can still make your dish.

-Maple Extract Substitutes
+Maple Extract Alternatives

 To use maple syrup in place of maple extract, use 1/2 to 3/4 teaspoon of syrup for every teaspoon of extract.
 Maple syrup is a great substitute if your recipe calls for a lot of flavor.
 However, be careful not to overdo it because maple extract has a stronger flavor than syrup.